 But if you want your content marketing strategy to connect with readers and help you reach your goals, planning is the way to go.

-A good content strategy will incorporate the SEO tips above with a content brief that ensures everyone is on the same page.
+A good content strategy will incorporate the SEO content writing tips above with a content brief that ensures everyone is on the same page.

 In an ideal world, the content brief also includes one possible headline, a list of keywords and relevant terms, the recommended word count, and a list of the ranking competitors and their post URLs.